Something we come across a lot is the time planning for migration from your old website to your new one.

 OLD VS NEW

-Devise a plan on how this is going to be done and be honest on how much time is required to complete the process.
+Devise a plan on how this is going to be done and work out how much time is required to complete the process.
 People generally underestimate the level of work required so think how long it is going to take and triple it.

 COMPLETE THE MIGRATION AT UAT STAGE